Our Location

 The botanical species of the tiger lily is Lilium lancifolium.
 There are many specific cultivars of tiger lily (Lilium lancifolium), and many Asiatic lily cultivars have some tiger lily parentage.

-Trumpet lilies are a popular choice for gardeners due to their beautiful trumpet-shaped flowers.
+Due to their beautiful trumpet-shaped flowers, trumpet lilies are a popular choice for gardeners.
 These plants can reach heights of up to six feet and come in shades of white, yellow, pink, and orange.
 Trumpet lilies are easy to care for and can be grown in containers or directly in the ground.

-When planting trumpet lilies outdoors, it is important to choose an area that receives full sun or partial shade with well-draining soil.
-If you’re growing them indoors make sure they have plenty of light but avoid direct sunlight as this could cause the leaves to burn.
-When watering your trumpet lilies make sure not to over water as this could lead to root rot.
-It’s best practice to check the soil before watering; if it feels dry then give your plant some water until it runs out from the bottom of the pot or container.
+When planting trumpet lilies outdoors, choosing an area that receives full sun or partial shade with well-draining soil is important.
+If you’re growing them indoors, ensure they have plenty of light but avoid direct sunlight as this could cause the leaves to burn.
+When watering your trumpet lilies, ensure not to over water, as this could lead to root rot.
+It’s best practice to check the soil before watering; if it feels dry, give your plant some water until it runs out from the bottom of the pot or container.

 Fertilizing is also important when caring for trumpet lilies; use a balanced fertilizer once every two weeks during spring and summer months while reducing frequency during winter months when growth slows down significantly.
 Pruning should only be done after flowering has finished.
 Make sure not to remove any foliage unless absolutely necessary, as this could reduce flowering potential next year.

-If you want even more color from your trumpet lily consider deadheading (removing spent flowers) regularly throughout its bloom period which will encourage additional flower production on each stem – making them look fuller than ever.
-Additionally, mulching around these plants helps retain moisture so they don’t dry out quickly between waterings – just make sure not put too much mulch around them otherwise you risk suffocating their roots which can lead deathly consequences like root rot.
+If you want even more color from your trumpet lily, consider deadheading (removing spent flowers) regularly throughout its bloom period, which will encourage additional flower production on each stem – making them look fuller than ever.
+Additionally, mulching around these plants helps retain moisture so they don’t dry out quickly between waterings.

 In general, trumpet lilies are hybrids bred from the following species and inter-species hybrids: L. × aurelianense, brownii, L. × centigale, henryi (called Aurelian when crossed with other trumpet lilies), L. × imperiale, L. × kewense, leucanthum, regale, rosthornii, sargentiae, sulphureum, and L. × sulphurgale.

-Easter Lilies are a popular choice for springtime gardens.
+Easter lilies are popular for springtime gardens and for indoor festive Easter displays.
 These beautiful flowers bloom in white, pink, and yellow colors and have long-lasting blooms that can last up to two weeks or more.
 They’re easy to care for and make a great addition to any garden.

 Easter lilies should be planted in well-drained soil with plenty of organic matter added before planting.
-Plant the bulbs at least 6 inches deep and 12 inches apart from each other so they have room to grow.
-Water them regularly during the growing season but avoid overwatering as this can cause root rot or fungal diseases.
+Plant the bulbs at least 6 inches deep and 12 inches apart from each other, so they have room to grow.
+Water them regularly during the growing season but avoid overwatering, which can cause root rot or fungal diseases.

 To keep your Easter lilies looking their best, fertilize them every couple of weeks with an all-purpose fertilizer according to package directions.
 Deadhead spent blooms as soon as possible after flowering has finished; this will help encourage new growth and more blooms next year.
 Prune off any dead leaves or stems throughout the season if needed; this will also help promote healthy growth.